PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 ## Deployment notes

 - VNET Peering will be deployed when Hub and Spoke are selected
+- Azure Firewall policy doesn't have any rules configured
 - ICMPv4 Firewall rule will be enabled on Virtual Machines
 - Route tables incl.
 Default route will be deployed if Azure Firewall is selected (0.0.0.0/0 -> Azure Firewall)
 - Network Security group will be deplyed to 'default' subnet only